 It's happening in states, thankfully, all across the country.

-And all I know is if I defied a court order, uh why do I think I'd be in jail?
+And all I know is if I defied a court order, why do I think I'd be in jail?

-I I'm beginning to think I'm like the only one that actually obeys laws anymore.
+I'm beginning to think I'm like the only one that actually obeys laws anymore.

 I don't know.

-Uh Jake will watch it closely.
+Jake, we'll watch it closely.

-Thank you for uh being with us.
+Thank you for being with us.

 We appreciate it.

-800 941 Sean is our number.
+800-941 Sean is our number.

 Quick break right back.

-If you want to be a part of the program, we'll get to your calls by the bottom of the half hour.
+Sean, if you want to be a part of the program, we'll get to your calls by the bottom of the half hour.

 It's a 12-episode series.

-It launches uh it launched yesterday.
+It launched yesterday.

 It's on demand.

-You can take it any time you want, and it is the behind the scenes.
+And it is the behind the scenes.

 Here's the trailer.

-Whether the news was good, this is the happiest and the most optimist presentation.
+This is the happiest and the most optimist, optimist presentation.

 Or if it was bad.